mnott/dissertation-template/Documentation/Initial Steps.md

 See [Basic Usage](Basic%20Usage.md) for how to get into the LaTeX shell that is used below.

-The first thing you should do is to create your own directory.
+The first thing you should do is to create your own Git repository.
 Create your own blank Github repository; assuming your Github user name is `john` and your repository is `dissertation`, then do this within the `make.sh`script:

 ## List the currently defined Repositories